pkelaita/l2m2/README.md

 - Streaming responses
 - Support for AWS Bedrock, Azure OpenAI, and Google Vertex APIs.
+- Support for structured outputs where available (OpenAI, Google, Cohere, Groq, Mistral, Cerebras)
+- Response format customization: i.e., token use, cost, etc.
-- Support Other self-hosted providers (vLLM and GPT4all)
+- Support other self-hosted providers (vLLM and GPT4all) outside of Ollama
-- More customization with response formats
-- Basic agent & multi-agent system features (a lightweight version of something like [LangGraph](https://www.langchain.com/langgraph) but with stuff I want)
-- Support for batch APIs where available (OpenAI, Anthropic, etc.)
+- Support for batch APIs where available (OpenAI, Anthropic, Google, Groq, Mistral)
 - Support for embeddings as well as inference
-- Support for structured outputs where available (Just OpenAI as far as I know)
-- Port this project over to other languages (TypeScript and Go, maybe Rust)
+- Port this project over to TypeScript
 - ...etc.

 ## Contributing